glific/glific/api.docs/includes/_auth.md

 authentication tokens should be included in all GraphQL requests.
 This section will be expanded to also include roles and permissions.
 User management will be done via GraphQL

-The four main API endpoints are listed below
+The main API endpoints are listed below

 ## Create a new user
 ```shell